• Home

 Location: The Root Chakra also known as the Muladhara Chakra is located at the base of the spine, between the anus and the genitals.
 It is characterized by the emotions of survival, stability, ambition, and self-sufficiency.

-Symptoms of a blocked Root Chakra: When this chakra is out of balance, a person starts feeling unstable, ungrounded, lack of ambition, lack of purpose, fearful, insecure and frustrated.
+Symptoms of a blocked Root Chakra: When this chakra is out of balance, a person starts feeling unstable, ungrounded, lacking ambition, lacking purpose, fearful, insecure, and frustrated.

 Signs of a balanced/imbalanced Root Chakra: However, when the Root Chakra is balanced, these are replaced by more positive emotions, and you feel stable, confident, balanced, energetic, independent, and strong.